 - Vegetables: This game teaches types of vegetables.
 A (presumably) blind rabbit wearing sunglasses asks you what vegetables are in the garden to eat.
 You are supposed to click on whatever vegetable he asks for.

 - The Clothes Game: This game teaches types of clothing.
-It's a windy day and a female Pumkin character is hanging laundry on a clothesline on a windy day.
+A female Pumkin character is hanging laundry on a clothesline on a windy day.
 Meanwhile a talking crow will call out certain types of clothes and you must click on them, the wind then blows them off of the line.

 - The Colors Game: This game teaches types of colors.
 Various multicolored Pumkin characters (without arms or legs but still have faces) fall out of the sky one by one.
 They will say aloud their respective colors when you click on them.

 - Artificial Stupidity: The rabbit in the vegetables game will sometimes ask for a vegetable that he just ate and is no longer in the garden, or for a vegetable that you just told him wasn't in the garden at all.

-- Berserk Button: Whenever you give the Hungry Pumkin the wrong order; he will swiftly slap the food off of the counter."NO!
+- Berserk Button: Whenever you give the Hungry Pumkin the wrong order, he will swiftly slap the food off of the counter."NO!
 I don't want that!"

 - Furry Confusion: This game revolves around a race of anthropomorphic pumpkins that grow (and presumably eat) non-anthropomorphic vegetables.
 There are also several animal characters that are capable of talking (The alligator, the crow, and the rabbit.) and others do not (the Barnyard Disco animals).